HewlettPackard/hpegl-metal-terraform-resources/README.md

 ## Using GreenLake tokens

-If you are using GreenLake tokens, the required information is required to be provided in a .gltform file.
+If you are using GreenLake tokens, the required information is to be provided in a `.gltform` file.
 This file can be written in home or in the directory from which terraform is run.

 The file contents: